 I don’t have wifi here but you are welcome to use my hotspot to check emails, public transport or for keeping in contact with family&friends.
 The library is 10 min away and they have computers with internet for job searches etc. All cafes have free wifi.

-Our three children are still very small (1,4 and 6years old).
+Our three children are still very small (3,6&8).
 It is important for us to keep their connection with nature alive and to foster a sense of wonder about the world in them.
 They don't have any screen time, so we ask you to use your devices, including you mobile phone, in your room only.
 In the hours you are working please don’t use your mobile at all, but be present.

 We ask you to be an adult, clean up after yourself and use common sense in all your endeavors so as to make it safe and enjoyable for everybody to be here.